 15. What happens if I fail to meet a cut-off or decide not to continue?

 It’s true that life has a way of throwing unexpected curve balls.
 When a participant is unable to meet a cut-off or decides not to continue, we typically absorb them into the group as a volunteer.
 We consider everyone – participants and volunteers – a part of the tribe from day one – and can’t say enough how supportive the environment truly is out there.
-Plus, for most of us it’s the only time we are without cell phones and all these damn electronics 24/7 so it’s nice to take advantage of that, plus the fireside chats and star gazing.
+Plus, for most of us it’s the only time we are without cell phones and other people 24/7 so it’s nice to take advantage of that, plus the fireside chats and star gazing.
 There’s something unique about fire that is archaic and almost innate.
-We won’t be cooking as such but it’s the interaction around the fire that hits these same deep psychological chords.
-With that being said, if you decide to leave the course that can be arranged; usually within 24hrs.
+The interaction around the camp fire is something that hits these same deep psychological chords.
+With that being said, if you decide to leave the course that can be arranged but may take up to 36hrs.
 NOTE: If you decide to leave you’ll be responsible for your own room and board and transportation unless you wait until the group meets after the race.

 What else is there to know?

 You’ll never know what’s on the other side of that fear until you face it straight on.
 Trans-Pecos Ultra may seem daunting but it’s nothing short of life-changing.
 Registration is open and limited each year so don’t wait.

 Still have questions?
 Contact the RD, Chris Herrera at 432.294.5284.